HaniRepo/RL4Glass/README.md

 - `comparison.mlx`: This script is extended version of the 'validation version 4', that you can check the effects of different mold capacity in the stability test.

+### Validation Version 6
+**Description:**
+In this version, we switched to python.
+Therefore, the simulink file has been convereted to C code and used as an input to mimic the simulation set up.
+Then we used stability test to find the stable point of the simulation.
+Reaching to that point, we added distortion to different parameter to see the behaviour of the system and anlyze the related control parameters.

 **Data dependency:**
 - `coefficients.csv`: Contains the coefficients calculated for different cases and control settings.